Raccoons are found throughout Toronto, Brampton, Markham, Pickering and GTA and are some of the most destructive wild animals homeowners deal with.

 - Raccoon Removal services in Toronto only relocate raccoons 1 km which is within their territory and they could come right back (1 km is the law).

 - No guarantee with raccoon trapping (the raccoon trap could sit there all week with no results).
 For these reasons, we suggest having a full wildlife inspection of your property and having raccoon-proof screening installed.
-You will feel much more secure knowing your house is actually raccoon proof.
+You will feel much more secure knowing your house is raccoon-proof.
 We offer the same day & next day raccoon removal service in Toronto & Brampton.

-Raccoon Removal Toronto – How to Keep Raccoons Off Your Property
+Raccoon Control Tips – How to Keep Raccoons Off Your Property

 A raccoon fishing by the side of a stream is an adorable sight.
 That same raccoon tearing through your garbage cans – not so much.
 As housing developments move into the country and construction pushes further into the woods, rural raccoons have been making their way into the suburbs and cities like Toronto, the “raccoon capital of the world.”